BrianHicks/brianthicks.com/content/json-survival-kit.md

 ---
-title: "The JSON Survival Kit"
+title: "\"Elm's JSON decoder library is challenging my intuition.
+I've been at it for days and I feel like I'm no longer making progress.\""
+slug: json-survival-kit
 date: "2017-01-04T00:00:00-06:00"

 ---

-## "Elm's JSON decoder library is challenging my intuition.
-I've been at it for days and I feel like I'm no longer making progress."

 You've been working on your decoder forever, and with no end in sight.
 You're not sure it will ever behave.